Doctor Who: Theme music

-A new arrangement of the theme, once again by Gold, was introduced in the 2007 Christmas special episode, "Voyage of the Damned"; Gold returned as composer for the 2010 series.
-He was responsible for a new version of the theme which was reported to have had a hostile reception from some viewers.
-In 2011, the theme tune charted at number 228 of radio station Classic FM's Hall of Fame, a survey of classical music tastes.
-A revised version of Gold's 2010 arrangement had its debut over the opening titles of the 2012 Christmas special "The Snowmen", and a further revision of the arrangement was made for the 50th-anniversary special "The Day of the Doctor" in November 2013.
+Murray Gold provided various arrangements of the theme since 2005.
+He arranged every version of the 2005 revival series' theme music, with the exception of series 11–13 (2018–2021) and the 2022 specials, when it was arranged by Segun Akinola.
+Akinola also created a new arrangement of the show's closing theme to play over the end credits of "Demons of the Punjab" (2018) in the style of Punjabi music.

 Versions of the "Doctor Who Theme" have also been released as pop music.
 In the early 1970s, Jon Pertwee, who had played the Third Doctor, recorded a version of the Doctor Who theme with spoken lyrics, titled, "Who Is the Doctor".
 In 1978, a disco version of the theme in the UK, Denmark and Australia by the group Mankind, which reached number 24 in the UK charts.
 In 1988, the band The Justified Ancients of Mu Mu (later known as The KLF) released the single "Doctorin' the Tardis" under the name The Timelords, which reached No. 1 in the UK and No. 2 in Australia; this version incorporated several other songs, including "Rock and Roll Part 2" by Gary Glitter (who recorded vocals for some of the CD-single remix versions of "Doctorin' the Tardis").
 Others who have covered or reinterpreted the theme include Orbital, Pink Floyd, the Australian string ensemble Fourplay, New Zealand punk band Blam Blam Blam, The Pogues, Thin Lizzy, Dub Syndicate, and the comedians Bill Bailey and Mitch Benn.
 Both the theme and obsessive fans were satirised on The Chaser's War on Everything.
 The theme tune has also appeared on many compilation CDs, and has made its way into mobile-phone ringtones.
 Fans have also produced and distributed their own remixes of the theme.
 In January 2011, the Mankind version was released as a digital download on the album Gallifrey And Beyond.

-On 26 June 2018, producer Chris Chibnall announced that the musical score for series 11 would be provided by Royal Birmingham Conservatoire alumnus Segun Akinola.